yduf/Tiki3/README.md

 This has been done, by modifying the step files provided, mostly moving the screws and rotating top parts.

+It works well with orbiter 1.5 and LDO motors  LDO-36STH20-1004AHG(XH), but the gap leave between the ender 3 struture is quite small: 1/2 mm.
+A wider motor won't fit the rail.

 Remixed step files integrated into repos.

 Everything else is the same.